Ironmomo/LoginService/README.md

 ### Setup the environment

-Create a .env file in the root directory
+Create a .env file in the root directory and configure environment variables for the Express server and database connection.

 ```
 #.env
 # Express